dscamiss/hesse/README.md

 hessian = hesse.model_hessian_matrix(model=model, inputs=(x, y), params=("A"))
 ```

-We can verify the correctness of the result.
+We can again verify the correctness of the result.

 ```python
 expected = torch.zeros([2, 4, 4, 4])